 Every driver — even really good ones — can have a bad day on the road.
 Whether you miss that stop sign or collide with another car, by definition, accidents are never intentional.
 But unintentional doesn’t mean “not responsible”.
 And in some circumstances, a collision can result in higher insurance premiums.

 For insurance companies, one way to effectively manage car accident claims is to establish an at fault party— even if there was nothing you could have done to prevent it and the police haven’t charged you with an offence.

-What about Ontario’s No-fault Insurance?
+What about 'no-fault' Insurance?

 How to lower your premium after an accident

 Even if an accident is the cause of an increase in your insurance premiums, we'll work with you to find all the possible ways you can save on your car insurance.
 Whether it's bundling discounts or enrolling in TD MyAdvantage, there are a number of ways you can save on your car insurance premiums with TD Insurance.

 From coverage to claims, we'll help you get back on the road with confidence.
 If you're an existing TD Insurance customer, you can manage your policy online via MyInsurance.
 Or, if you're not yet insured with us but are thinking of making the switch, simply get a quote to get started.